hackgvl/trolley-tracker-api-dot-net/README.md

 ##User Credentials

-User credentials are stored separately from the main database (currently in SQL Server).
-They are stored in a LocalDB file in the web site directory in the **app_data** folder as **DefaultConnection_sav.mdf**.

 Anyone may view public data from the web app without a login.
 Public procedures are those controller endpoints that have no 'CustomAuthorization' parameters, such as **[CustomAuthorize(Roles = "Vehicles")**.
 In order for a user to interact with that endpoint, they must be a member of that named role.